Quick Answer: Which AI Features Make Sense For Mobile Apps?

 Build Vs Buy: How To Choose The Right AI Path

 Buy or integrate when the task is standard, the vendor has strong mobile SDKs, and the feature is not your differentiation.
-Examples include barcode scanning, basic OCR, translation, speech-to-text, standard recommendations, moderation, and support chat connected to a known knowledge base.
+Examples include barcode scanning, basic OCR, translation, speech-to-text, standard moderation, and commodity support chat connected to a known knowledge base.

 Build custom when the workflow, data, evaluation method, or user experience is proprietary.
 Examples include a marketplace ranking model using your supply constraints, a health workflow requiring custom safety review, a fleet risk model trained on your operations, or an employee copilot that must call internal systems with precise permissions.